Dolores, Abra

 Dolores, officially the Municipality of Dolores (Ili ti Dolores; Bayan ng Dolores), is a municipality in the province of Abra, Philippines.
 According to the 2024 census, it has a population of 11,967 people.

 Etymology

-Formerly named as Bucao but in 1885, it was renamed Dolores in honor of the town's patron saint Dolores.
+The town was formerly known as Bucao, named after the first Tingguian (Itneg) chieftain who settled in the place long before Spanish colonization.
+In 1885, it was renamed Dolores in honor of the town's patron saint, Our Lady of Sorrows (Nuestra Señora de los Dolores).